nuts-foundation/nuts-admin/README.md

 ## Warning on authentication

 This application does support OIDC user authentication.
+(This has only been tested with Azure Entra ID, but it should work with any OIDC provider.)
 However, if OIDC user authentication is not enabled, make sure to restrict access in any other case than local development.
 The application proxies REST API calls to the configured Nuts node, so leaving it unsecured will allow anyone to access the proxied Nuts node REST APIs.

 ## Running